subutai-io/blockchain-router/PCB/SRv2.0/README.md

-# Subutai™ Router
+# Subutai™ Blockchain Router
-The Subutai™ Router open hardware project sources.
+The Subutai™ Blockchain Router open hardware project sources.

 The 3DRender includes the 3D pdf of the board.